cemac/arc/README.md

 The `cemac.sh` and `cemac.csh` files can be used to set up the environment for a `bash` or `csh` shell.

-ARC4 defaults to `bash` shell, and the following could be added to your `${HOME}/.bashrc` file:
+AIRE defaults to `bash` shell, and the following could be added to your `${HOME}/.bashrc` file:

 ```
-if [ -r /nobackup/cemac/cemac.sh ] ; then
+if [ -r /users/cemac/cemac.sh ] ; then
-  . /nobackup/cemac/cemac.sh
+  . /users/cemac/cemac.sh
 fi
 ```